Skip to content

 This work shows that, overall, Australian Government-funded First Nations-specific primary health care services appear to be well positioned relative to the geographic distribution of the First Nations population, and of other GP services.
 However, there are several areas where First Nations people have potentially limited access to both First Nations-specific services and GP services in general.

 In total, 29 medium-sized areas were estimated to have at least 200 First Nations people with no First Nations-specific primary health care services within one hour’s drive and relatively poor access to GP services based on drive times and local population needs.
 Table 6.1 shows specific areas with potentially poor access to primary health care services in each state and territory and remoteness classification.
-The areas are Statistical Areas Level 2 (SA2s) as described in the Australian Statistical Geography Standard (ASGS) (AIHW 2016). populations generally ranging from 3,000 to 25,000 people, SA2s are designed to reflect communities that interact socially and economically.
+The areas are Statistical Areas Level 2 (SA2s) as described in the Australian Statistical Geography Standard (ASGS) (AIHW 2016).
+With populations generally ranging from 3,000 to 25,000 people, SA2s are designed to reflect communities that interact socially and economically.
 The numbers of areas are presented in Table 6.2.

 Table 6.1: SA2s with potentially poor access to primary health care services, 2018